raycast/extensions/extensions/pilot-ynwr/README.md

 You can a complete documentation [here](http://pilot-docs.romubuntu.dev).

-## Initialization

 ### Install Pilot on Raycast

 Download the Pilot extension [here](https://www.raycast.com/store), and add it to your Raycast.

-### Duplicate the Notion Template

-To use Pilot, you must have a specifi Notion template.
-Access to the template page, duplicate it and add it to your private Notion workspace.

-You can also directly add it to your Notion during the authentication step.

-> You can find the template [here](http://pilot-template.romubuntu.dev).

 ### Initialize your Raycast Pilot extension

-Enter us your pseudo and your timezone.
+Enter a pseudonyme for the extension and select your timezone.

-> Make sure that the timezone selected is the same as your timezone on Notion.
+> Make sure that the timezone selected is the same as your timezone in Notion.

 ### Login in to your Notion account

+You have to connect your Notion account to the Pilot extension.
-Sign in to Notion with Raycast, and select the Pilot Notion page duplicated to be connected to the Pilot integration.
+Log in to Notion, authorize the Pilot integration, and duplicate the provided template to be connected to the Pilot integration.

+### Automatic configuration

+Launch any command and wait for the automatic configuration.
+If it is all good, press Enter and start using Pilot !

-> Ensure that all your databases' pages allow the Pilot integration directly on Notion.
+> Ensure that all your children database pages from the template allow the Pilot integration directly on Notion.

-### Propagate the databases from Notion

-Select each database from the Pilot Notion page duplicated.

-> Your dbs will be automatically propagated from Notion if you have well duplicated the Notion template page, and correctlty linked it with the Pilot integration.